cran-task-views/Optimization/Optimization.md

 -   The package `r pkg("CVXR")` provides an object-oriented modeling language for Disciplined Convex Programming (DCP).
-It allows the user to formulate convex optimization problems in a natural way following mathematical convention and DCP rules.
+It allows the user to formulate convex optimization problems in a natural way following mathematical conventions and DCP rules.
 The system analyzes the problem, verifies its convexity, converts it into a canonical form, and hands it off to an appropriate solver such as ECOS or SCS to obtain the solution.
 (CVXR is derived from